udsm-dhis2-lab/universal-machine-interfacing-adapter/README.md

 ![Functions](./docs/images/functions.png)

 - You can add new JavaScript functions that are used to sync between the app and LIS.
-Also these externally written functions are the ones used for external login.
+Also, these externally written functions are the ones used for external login.

 - Every function contains optional secrets that can be sensitive information inserted in the functions at the time of execution.